Lighthouses of Nigeria

 Lagos East Mole (2)

 Date unknown.
 Active; focal plane 9 m (30 ft); green flash every 3 s.
 9 m (30 ft) round hourglass-shaped tower painted with green and white horizontal bands.
-Daniele Savio has a 2019 photo and Google has a distant street view and an indistinct satellite view.
+Daniele Savio has a 2019 photo and Google has a distant 2021 street view and an indistinct satellite view.
 Trabas has Capt.
-Peter's photo of the earlier post light.
+Peter's 2005 photo of the earlier post light.
 Located on the east breakwater at the entrance to Lagos.
 Site status unknown.
 Admiralty D3873; NGA 24976.

 Lagos East Mole Middle (2?)

 Date unknown.
 Possibly active (the original light was inactive at least since 2014); listed by NGA with a flashing red light.
 Joe Mazibuko has a 2022 photo of a tall mast, painted with red and white horizontal bands, that appears to carry a light.
 The light was formerly mounted on the roof of a ramshackle 3-story concrete signal station.
 Trabas has posted a closeup photo by Captain Peter.
-Google's satellite view shows that the area has been filled and redeveloped; the new mast is not shown.
+Google's satellite view shows that the area has been filled and redeveloped; the shadow of the new mast is shown.
 Located on the east mole of Lagos harbor.
 Site status unknown.
 ARLHS NIG-005; ex-Admiralty D3878; NGA 24992.

 * Necom House